Pl-Mrcy/us-census-income-competition/README.md

 <img src="main_files/figure-markdown_github/plot_percentages_2-1.png" style="display: block; margin: auto;" />

-In the opposite, if we show percentages of each target bucket by category:
+In the opposite, if we show percentages of each target bucketed by category:

 ``` r
 require(lazyeval)